-CALENDAR ITEM NO. 42 CONTD)
+CALENDAR ITEM NO. 35 (CONTD)

-In addition, it should be made clear to CAL-GEO that any Commission decision to allow oral or written presentations on this matter does not constitute a waiver of any rights of the State of California, acting by and through the State Lands Commission nor does it constitute a review, opinion, admission of fact or consideration of the merits of the claims put forth by California Geothermal, Inc.
+In addition, it should be made clear to CAL-GEO that any Commission decision to allow oral or written presentations on this matter does not constitute a waiver of any rights of the State of California, acting by and through the State Lands Commission, nor does it constitute a review, opinion, reconsideration of the permit application, admission of act or consideration of the merits of the claims put forth by California Geothermal, Inc.

-AB 884:
+AB 384: